-I have recently published a free guide “3 common mistakes made by clients in challenging solicitors’ fees”.
+I have recently published a free guide on how to challenge solicitors’ fees”.

 The guide covers: